NEW! Join our growing UNISTELLAR Community group and connect with fellow explorers from around the world!

 Sensor calibration

-Tap the button, as in the image below, to make a sensor calibration.
+Tap the button, as in the image below, to calibrate the sensor.

 Eyepiece focus (for our telescopes with an eyepiece)